laminas/tutorials/doc/book/event-manager.md

 - One or more listeners on one or more events
 - A call to `trigger()` an event

-The simplest example looks something like this:
+A basic example looks something like this:

 ```php
 use Zend\EventManager\EventManager;